Faster Geometric Algorithms via Dynamic Determinant Computation: Geometric Algorithms

 \section{Geometric Algorithms}

 We introduce in this section our methods for optimizing the computation of sequences of determinants that appear in geometric algorithms.
-First, we use dynamic determinant computations in incremental convex hull algorithms.
-Then, we show how this solution can be extended to point location in triangulations.
+First, we utilize dynamic determinants, as described in the previous section, in incremental convex hull algorithms; they form one of the basic classes of convex hull algorithms.
+Then, we show how this solution can be extended to other geometric algorithms such as point locations in triangulations and volume computations.